 Generic names are usually more complicated and harder to remember than brand names.
 Many generic names are a shorthand version of the drug’s chemical name, structure, or formula.
 In contrast, brand names are usually catchy, often related to the drug’s intended use, and relatively easy to remember, so that doctors will prescribe the drug and consumers will look for it by name.
 Brand names often suggest a characteristic of the drug.
 For example, Lopressor lowers blood pressure, Glucotrol controls high blood sugar (glucose) levels, and Skelaxin relaxes skeletal muscles.
 Sometimes, the brand name is simply a shortened version of the drug’s generic name—for example, Minocin for minocycline.

 The term generic, when applied to such items as foods and household products, is used to describe a less expensive, sometimes less effective or lower-quality copycat version of a brand-name product.
-However, most generic drugs, although less expensive than the comparable brand-name drug, are as effective and of the same quality as the brand-name drug (see Bioequivalence and Interchangeability of Generic Drugs).
+However, generic drugs, although less expensive than the comparable brand-name drug, are generally as effective and of the same quality as the brand-name drug (see Bioequivalence and Interchangeability of Generic Drugs Bioequivalence and Interchangeability of Generic Drugs Medications are drugs used therapeutically (that is, to treat medical conditions).
+When one company develops a generic version of another company's brand-name drug, the new company’s experts... read more ).
 In fact, generic drug makers manufacture many brand-name products for companies that control the brand names.
 Sometimes, more than one generic version of a drug is available.
-For example, many manufacturers sell versions of acetaminophen.
+For example, many manufacturers sell versions of acetaminophen, a nonprescription drug commonly used to relieve pain and fever.

 In the United States, a company that develops a new drug can be granted a patent for the drug itself, for the way the drug is made, for the way the drug is to be used, and even for the method of delivering and releasing the drug into the bloodstream.
 Thus, a company often owns more than one patent for a drug.
 Patents grant the company exclusive rights to a drug for 20 years.
 Additional patents can sometimes be filed to extend the patent life.
 Usually, about 10 years elapse between the time a drug is discovered (when the patent is obtained) and the time the drug is approved for human use, leaving the company only about half of the patent time to exclusively market a new drug.
-The FDA may choose to accelerate the approval process for drugs to treat AIDS, cancer, and other life-threatening disorders when no current effective treatment exists.
+The Food and Drug Administration (FDA) may choose to accelerate the approval process for drugs to treat acquired immunodeficiency syndrome (AIDS), cancer, and other life-threatening disorders when no current effective treatment exists.

 Not all off-patent drugs have generic versions.
 Sometimes a drug is too hard to duplicate, or adequate tests are not available to prove that the generic drug acts the same as the brand-name drug.
 Sometimes the market for the drug is so small that producing another version does not make good business sense.

-Generic versions of some nonprescription (over-the-counter) drugs are often sold as house brands by drug chains or cooperatives, usually at a lower cost.
+Generic versions of some nonprescription (over-the-counter) drugs Overview of Over-the-Counter Drugs Over-the-counter (OTC) drugs are those available without a prescription.
+OTC drugs enable people to relieve many annoying symptoms and to cure some diseases simply and without the cost of seeing... read more are often sold as house brands by drug chains or cooperatives, usually at a lower cost.
 These drugs are evaluated in the same way that generic prescription drugs are evaluated and must meet the same requirements.

 Pharmacists can advise which generic over-the-counter drug products should be as effective as the original.
 However, a consumer may prefer one product to another because of appearance, taste, consistency, or other characteristics.